phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 ### checkForActionExistence
 (optional, default: true) Flag that will enable or disable Checks for existence of Actions/Verbs

+### checkForActionContentType
+(optional, default: true) Flag that will enable or disable Checks for content type in request/response of Actions/Verbs

 ### checkForQueryParameterExistence
 (optional, default: true) Flag that will enable or disable checks for existence of query parameters